 - A history of immune system suppression, such as for an organ transplant

-Although the risk is small, doctors advise that children with known risk factors have regular checkups to spot any problems early.
+Although the risk is small, doctors say children who have things that make leukemia more likely should get regular checkups to spot any problems early.

 Types of Childhood Leukemia

 Almost all cases of childhood leukemia are acute, which means they develop rapidly.
 A tiny number are chronic and develop slowly.